Understand the preferences of your existing customers.

 Create an Actionable Plan

-Start retaining and engaging your customers by collecting and transforming raw data into insights and start making strategic decisions and form concrete plans that is specific to your business needs.
+Start retaining and engaging your customers by collecting and transforming raw data into insights (19.48KB) and start making strategic decisions and forming concrete plans that are specific to your business needs.
 With BDDB methodologies, you can not only acquire new customers but retain and engage them:

 - Learn how to identify data collection points and data types